dantleech/blog/source/_posts/2020-08-02-bielefeld-gescher.md

 In the morning I woke up at the campsite and already at 7:30 they were apparently sitting outside again and chatting away and having a good old time.
-I resorted to Beethoven again, had breakfast then packed up and left.
+I resorted to Beethoven, had breakfast, packed up and left.

 I had no clear idea of where I would aim for today - I knew I would try and follow the `D3` cycle path (which I _think_ is the EuroVelo 1, at least it's a